 - Into a large bowl, sift the flour with the baking soda and salt.
 Whisk and set aside.

 - In a small bowl combine the cinnamon, ginger, cloves and nutmeg.
 Measure out one teaspoon and add it to the flour bowl.
 Then add 1/4 cup of brown sugar to your spice bowl, mix it and set it aside.

 - In a large bowl, combine the pumpkin purée, brown and white sugars, oil, eggs and vanilla extract.
 Combine until all ingredients are well blended.

 - Melt the chocolate in the microwave in 25 second increments, stirring after each increment until the chocolate is melted.
 Set aside to cool slightly.

 - Pour the wet ingredients into the flour mixture and stir until no trace of flour remains.

-- Pour approximately half of your batter in your bundt pan.
+- Pour approximately half of your batter into your bundt pan.
 Spread all of the melted chocolate over the batter and sprinkle half of the spice mix.
-Pour the remaining batter in the pan and top it with the rest of the spice and sugar mixture.
+Pour the remaining batter into the pan and top it with the rest of the spice and sugar mixture.